A Home Away from Home

 All boarding pupils have access to the common room area and Sixth Form have their own additional kitchenette and sitting room area.

-Mrs Lydia Chmielewski is the Housemistress and she is ably supported by an assistant houseparent, matron and Tutors.
+Mrs Pip Tandoh is the Housemistress and she is ably supported by an assistant houseparent, matron and Tutors.

 From the Head of House